The ‘Dhan’ Solution:

 The Power of Farmer Collectives

-One of the key strengths of our project is the formation of farmer collectives, which play a crucial role in promoting more sustainable agricultural practices and help with the livelihoods of smallholder farmers.
+One of the key strengths of our project is the formation of farmer collectives, which play a crucial role in promoting more sustainable agricultural practices and helping with the livelihoods of smallholders.
 These collectives provide a platform for farmers to share knowledge and collectively address common challenges.
-By grouping together, farmers can pool their resources, negotiate better terms with suppliers and buyers, and gain access to mainstream finance, an important outcome of this program.
-To further enhance the financial capabilities of these collectives, we have initiated the creation of group bank accounts which could become recipient accounts for other financial products such as input cost credit or insurance.
+By grouping together, they can pool their resources, negotiate better terms with suppliers and buyers, and gain access to mainstream finance, a crucial outcome of this program.
+To further enhance the financial capabilities of these collectives, we have initiated the creation of group bank accounts, which could become recipient accounts for other financial products such as input cost credit or insurance.

 Farmer Collectives for Livelihoods